w3c/wai-intro-atag/content/social-media.md

 ### Everyone can Process Content at Their Own Pace

 <p class="persona"><strong>Persona: </strong>
   Nushi is a journalisst with low vision.
+She uses magnification software to increase the font size.
   </p>
 <div class="quotes">
   <ul>